Updated: Dec 14, 2022

 The complainant did not pay attention (e.g., texting and walking) or otherwise acted in a way that increased the risk of danger (e.g., running through a building where it is expressly forbidden to run).

 Both economic and non-economic damages are eligible in a California personal injury case.
 Health expenses, jobs, and loss of property include economic harm.
-Pain and misery, and emotional distress include non-economic damage.
+Pain and suffering, and emotional distress include non-economic damage.

 Let's look a bit closer: